-The school receives money on an annual basis to support provision for children with special educational needs.
-This is based on the number of pupils on roll who are on the 'SEN Support register' and this varies from year to year.
-The money is allocated annually by the Governing Body when setting the school's budget.
+The SEN budget is allocated by West Sussex each financial year to support provision for children with SEND.
+This is based on the number of pupils on roll who are on the SEN Support register and this varies from year to year.
 It is used to pay for staffing and resources which support children with special educational needs throughout the school.

-There may be additional funding for children with an EHCP or those who qualify as Pupil Premium.
-Please refer to the Pupil Premium Policy for information on how the school allocates this money
+There may be additional funding for children with an EHCP or for those who qualify for a Pupil Premium allowance.
+Please refer to the Pupil Premium Policy for information on how the school allocates this money.